-If you are eligible for a payment of unused sick leave at retirement, you may elect to have this payment converted to creditable service toward your benefit calculation.
-Your employer will deduct the appropriate tax withholding from the payment and send the remainder of the payment to VRS for this purchase.
-The creditable service will be calculated based on an actuarial equivalent rate.
+If you are eligible for a payment of unused sick leave at retirement, you may elect to have this payment converted to service credit toward your benefit calculation.
+Your employer will deduct the appropriate tax withholding from the payment and then send the remainder of the payment to VRS for this purchase.
+The service credit will be calculated based on an actuarial equivalent rate.
 If you wish to apply the full payment toward the conversion, you may add back the amount of taxes withheld through a lump-sum payment.